waterwheel31/datastructure_algoithm_2/python/comments.md

 #### Project3

 Huffman coding is good for compressing, but it seems the efficiency is not so much efficient.
 It is O(n log(n)) since there is need of sorting at the beginning.

 #### Project4

 Used recurrsive algorithm since the depth is unknown.
-Memory efficiency is O(m) where m is the number of tree depth.
+Memory efficiency is O(m) where m is the number of groups.
 Time efficiency is O(n) where n is the number of users

 #### Project5